Tobi-De/cookiecutter-fastapi/docs/userguide.md

 If you search for [fastapi projects on github](https://github.com/search?q=fastapi) you will get a lot of different styles and structures, most people work on the basis of their experience and the structure of this template represents mine, which is basically being a django developer, and it's probably the same for many python developers out there.
 The idea is the following: features bound to the same domain in the business logic are encapsulated in an application.
-Applications should be small, simple and focus or task.
+Applications should be small, simple and focus on a single task.
 E.g. the **users** app for users management.

 ### Why aren't all tests in the same folders?
 Why do apps have their own test folder?